A few months ago, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic. Of any kind.

 Hady: So where does that leave art groups?

-That’s something else McLennan said: Quality content is what eventually wins out – in the arts, online and in journalism.
+That’s something else McLennan said: Quality content is what eventually wins out – in the arts, on stage, online and in journalism.
 Quality content, smartly presented, eventually gains readers.
 Period.

-Postscript 2: As evidence for my contention that it’s not so much arts news or reviews that are the problem online, it’s actually their local focus, there’s this article from the ‘NYTimes’ on how several news outlets that have been focused entirely on local news are failing or cutting back, at least in Manhattan.
+Postscript 2: As evidence for my contention that it’s not arts news or reviews that are the problem online, it’s actually all local coverage, there’s this article from the ‘NYTimes’ on how several news outlets that have been focused entirely on local news are failing or cutting back, at least in Manhattan.
 And if you can’t make local news pay in Manhattan, where can you?

 But in the financially daunting era of digital journalism, there has been no tougher nut to crack than making local news profitable, a lesson Mr. Ricketts, who lost money every month of DNAinfo’s existence, is just the latest to learn.
 In New York City, the nation’s biggest media market, established organizations such as The Village Voice, The Wall Street Journal and The Daily News have slashed staff or withdrawn from street-level reporting.
 The Voice stopped publishing its print edition in September.